Our Cruise Coronavirus Vaccination Policy

 - Pre-departure testing at the terminal for guests, including full medical screening

-- A reduced capacity of guests onboard to a maximum of 800
+- A reduced capacity of guests onboard

 - Increased crew to guest ratio, to enhance cleaning regimes onboard